justindujardin/mathy/libraries/website/docs/envs/features.md

 `features:-3 * (4 + 7)`

-- The first row is the input token characters stripped of whitespace and parentheses.
+- The first row contains input token characters stripped of whitespace and parentheses.
 - The second row is the sequence of floating-point **node values** for the tree, with each non-constant node represented by a mask value.
 - The third row is the **node type** integer representing the node's class in the tree.

 While feature lists may be directly passable to an ML model, they don't include any information about the problem's state over time.
 To work with information over time, mathy agents draw extra information from the environment when building observations.
-This extra information includes:
+This additional information includes:

 - **Environment Problem Type**: environments all specify an [environment namespace](/api/env/#get_env_namespace) that is converted into a pair of [hashed string values](/api/state/#get_problem_hash) using different random seeds.
 - **Episode Relative Time**: each observation can see a 0-1 floating-point value that indicates how close the agent is to running out of moves.
 - **Valid Action Mask**: mathy gives weighted estimates for each action at every node.
 If there are five possible actions and ten nodes in the tree, there are **up to** 50 possible actions.
-A same-sized (e.g., 50) mask of 0/1 values are provided so that the model can mask out nodes with no valid actions when returning probability distributions.
+A same-sized (e.g., 50) mask of 0/1 values is provided so the model can mask out nodes with no valid actions when returning probability distributions.

 Mathy has utilities for making the conversion: